fortran-lang/stdlib/doc/specs/stdlib_strings.md

   implicit none
   type(string_type) :: string

-  string = "hurdles here, hurdles there, hurdles everwhere" ! string <-- "hurdles here, hurdles there, hurdles everwhere"
+  string = "hurdles here, hurdles there, hurdles everywhere" ! string <-- "hurdles here, hurdles there, hurdles everywhere"

-  print '(a)', replace_all(string, "hurdles", "learn from") ! "learn from here, learn from there, learn from everwhere"
+  print'(a)', replace_all(string, "hurdles", "learn from")
+  ! "learn from here, learn from there, learn from everywhere"

   string = replace_all(string, "hurdles", "technology")
   ! string <-- "technology here, technology there, technology everywhere"